jennahamlin/el_gato/docs/input_output.md

 el_gato maps the provided reads to [a set of reference sequences in the el_gato db directory](https://github.com/appliedbinf/el_gato/blob/main/el_gato/db/ref_gene_regions.fna).
 The mapped reads are then used to extract the sequences present in the sample for identifying the alleles and, ultimately, the ST. reads_vs_all_ref_filt_sorted.bam and its associated file reads_vs_all_ref_filt_sorted.bai contains the mapping information that was used by el_gato.
 The BAM file can be viewed using software such as [IGV](https://software.broadinstitute.org/software/igv/) to understand better the data used by el_gato to make allele calls.
 Additionally, this file is a good starting point for investigating the cause of incorrectly resolved loci.

 **Note:** A SAM file is also present, which has the same information as in the BAM file.

+### report-json
+Each sample outputs a json file that contains relevant information about the run that will be included in the report PDF.

+Summary page metadata: Complete MLST profile of the sample and the abbreviation key for the symbols.

+Run-specific data:

+Paired-end reads: Locus coverage information and *mompS* primer information.

+Assembly: BLAST hit length and sequence identity thresholds and locus location information.